Enabling

 php artisan migrate

 .
-Runway comes with arunway_uris
+Runway comes with a runway_uris

 key to your resource config, with the URI structure you want to use.
 Feel free to use Antlers in there for anything dynamic, like a slug or a date.